Teaching Kids About Love In Our Homes

 No, not that season, the Valentine’s Day Season!

-With all the messages about love in the media in the days leading up to Valentine’s Day, how about a little refresher course on love for parents?
-Here are three simple ways you teach kids about love day in and day out in your home.
+With all the messages about love on TV and in social media in the days leading up to Valentine’s Day, how about a little refresher course on love for parents and teachers?
+Here are three simple things to consider as you think about teaching kids about love in our homes, day in and day out.

 It’s About What You Say